PolMine/GermaParlTEI/README.md

 ## Dissemination and Documentation

-The standard way for disseminating the corpus is a linguistically annotated version that has been indexed by way of importing it into the [IMS Open Corpus Workbench](http://cwb.sourceforge.net/).
+The standard way for disseminating the corpus is a linguistically annotated version that has been indexed upon importing it into the [IMS Open Corpus Workbench](http://cwb.sourceforge.net/).
 The CWB indexed version of the corpus is offered wrapped into a R data package.
 For most non-technical users, this is the most convenient way to work with GermaParl: